SalesCraft-Kyle-Na/posts/custom-types-in-lwc-lightning-datatable/README.md

 </template>
 ```

-.js file contain typeAttributes and event, which is fire after cell click.
-Of course, onclick is optional, you can just display data, without custom event sent to parent.
+- `.js` file contains typeAttributes (as `@api` params).
+Event is optional - it's a way to make cell interactive.
+Not just display data.

 ```js
 import { LightningElement, api } from 'lwc';